top of page

 Brownrigg to Melrose 16.5 miles

 The first 3 miles or so to Jedfoot bridge were very good underfoot and often in woodland.
-Then there is a short riverside walk to Moneviot Bridge and a fiddly section around Monteviot House.
+Then there is a short riverside walk to Monteviot Bridge and a fiddly section around Monteviot House.
 There follows a pleasant woodland walk.
 Pleasant until I tripped and oh dear I may have bust a rib.
 Fortunately the going is easy along Dere Street.
 St Cuthbert's Way turns right towards the Tweed, but we carried on along Dere Street untill it came to a faily abrupt halt alongside the A68.
 Fortunately there is a wide, flat, grassy tract of land beside the road into Melrose.
 At Birchbank Laretburn there is a footpath to St Boswells Green then easy paths to rejoin the SCW by the Tweed.

 The path alongside the Tweed from St Boswells to Tweed Horizons is surprisingly up and down, but interesting.
-From Tweed Horisons there is a climb up through woods to Newtown St Boswells where there is a Coop with a convenient chair outside for drinks and snacks.
+From Tweed Horizons there is a climb up through woods to Newtown St Boswells where there is a Coop with a convenient chair outside for drinks and snacks.
 It is here that we leave the SCW and join the Borders Abbeys Way.

 From Newtown St Boswells to Melrose is largely a road walk, but the road is closed to traffic between Eildon Mains and Oakendean House.
 At Oakendean the BAW turns right to Newstead, but we continued straight down the (very quiet) road to Melrose.
-At melrose Abbey we are picked up by our taxi.
+At Melrose Abbey we are picked up by our taxi.

 Day 3 Photos